Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Introduction

-In this paper, we focus on the \textit{pure exploration} problem of MABs, where the agent interacts by realising a sequence of policies (or experiments) with the goal of \textit{answering a query as correctly as possible}.
-A well-studied pure exploration problem is Best-Arm Identification (BAI), where the agent aims to identify the arm with the highest expected reward~\citep{EvenDar2002PACBF, bubeck2009pure,jamieson2014best,kaufmann2016complexity}.
-BAI has been applied in hyper-parameter tuning~\citep{li2017hyperband}, communication networks~\citep{lindstaahl2022measurement}, influenza mitigation~\citep{libin2019bayesian}, finding the optimal dose of a drug~\citep{aziz2021multi} etc. However, real-world scenarios often impose constraints on the arms that must be satisfied~\citep{carlsson2024pure}. \textit{For example,} \cite{baudry2024multi} considers a recommendation problem with the aim to guarantee a fixed (known) minimum expected revenue per recommended content while identifying the best content from bandit feedback.
+In this paper, we focus on the \textit{pure exploration} problem of MABs, where the agent interacts by realising a sequence of policies (or experiments) with the goal of \textit{answering a query} about the environment \textit{as correctly as possible}.
+A well-studied pure exploration problem is Best-Arm Identification (BAI), where the agent aims to identify the arm with highest expected reward~\citep{EvenDar2002PACBF, bubeck2009pure,jamieson2014best,kaufmann2016complexity}. \cite{kaufmann2016complexity} derives an information-theoretic lower bound quantifying the minimum number of agent-environment interactions needed to identify the best arm with a given level of confidence.
+The lower bound depends on optimising the weighted sum of KL-divergences between the reward distributions of arms and their most confusing counterparts (Equation~\eqref{eq:lb_known}).
+In this paper, we leverage the lower bound for algorithm design that plugs-in the empirical estimates of the reward distributions in lower bound and solves the optimisation problem on-the-go~\citep{kaufmann2016complexity,degenne2019nonasymptotic,carlsson2024pure}.

+BAI has been applied in hyper-parameter tuning~\citep{li2017hyperband}, communication networks~\citep{lindstaahl2022measurement}, influenza mitigation~\citep{libin2019bayesian}, finding the optimal dose of a drug~\citep{aziz2021multi} etc. However, real-world scenarios often impose constraints on the arm pulls~\citep{carlsson2024pure}. \textit{For example,} \cite{baudry2024multi} considers a recommendation problem with the aim to guarantee a fixed (known) minimum expected revenue per recommended content while identifying the best content from bandit feedback.
 Additionally, if we have multiple objectives in a decision making problem, a popular approach to optimize them is finding the optimal policy for one objective while constraining the others~\citep{fonseca1998multiobjective}.
-In the spirit of Example 1 of~\citep{carlsson2024pure}, let us consider \textit{another example} of a person searching for the most tasty meal plan given a bunch of available food items.
-The person's aim is also to gain enough nutrition by eating a certain amount of carbohydrate, protein, fat, and fibres.
-This problem can be modelled as a pure exploration problem, where one tries different combinations and fractions of food items to find the most tasty combination while restricting the nutritional intakes over a recommended threshold.